puffyCid/artemis-api/artemis-docs/docs/API/API Scenarios/browsers.md

         /** JSONL is the easiest format to upload to Timesketch */
         format: Format.JSONL,
         compress: false,
         /** This can be set to false.
-The artemsi API will automatically timeline for us */
+The artemis API will automatically timeline for us */
         timeline: false,
         endpoint_id: "",
         collection_id: 0,